What is iCloud Drive Archive Folder?

 A5: If you choose to keep a local copy of your files, they will be duplicated into the iCloud Drive (Archive) folder within your home directory.
 This allows you to have a local backup of your files while still maintaining access to them through iCloud Drive.

-Now, you have a clear idea about the iCloud Drive (Archive) folders, and you can manage the files in iCloud Drive Archive folder easily, upload files in the folder first then delete them to free up space on your Mac computer, then feel free to use iCloud Drive.
-If you’re interested in how to use iCloud for Windows, please click to get details.
+Now, you have a clear idea about the iCloud Drive (Archive) folders, and you can manage the files in the iCloud Drive Archive folder easily, upload files in the folder first then delete them to free up space on your Mac computer, then feel free to use iCloud Drive.
+If you're interested in how to use iCloud for Windows, please click to get details.

 MultCloud Supports Clouds